OrgFlow/docs/content/reference/commands/auth-key-save.md

 - **`-k|--encryptionKey=<key>`**

-  Required if `--clear` is not specified.
   Prompted for when not specified, and possible to do so.
+Must be a valid encryption key (see @command_auth_key_create to create a new key).

-  The key to be saved.
+  The key to be saved (if specified), otherwise clears out the saved key (if any).

 - **`--environment=<environmentName>`**